TiBeN/15khz-arcade-pkg/README.md

 Installation
 ------------

-This repository comes with a Makefile who can fetch and compile all needed pieces of softwares.
+This repository comes with a Makefile that downloads and builds required pieces of softwares.

 1. Install needed pre-requisites: